We Can't Leave Any Child Behind. Now More Than Ever

 Not speaking when spoken to.

 If students feel that they can't fight back, 'flight' is the body’s next response.
-They just want to get away from the situation or whom they perceive is threatening them as fast as they can.
+They just want to get away from the situation or the perceived threat as fast as they can.

 They may have persistent illnesses & will become visibly distraught if facing a task they feel they can’t do.
 Walking out of class and truanting are classic symptoms of this pattern.